GoogleCloudPlatform/bundler_for_fhir_profile_validation_resources/README.md

 ### Details

-Place the utility file in a directory where one of its subfolders contains all the profile validation resources you'd like to bundle.
-Follow the prompts once you trigger the script to enter the path to those resources relative to the CWD of the utility file.
-Once run, a new folder will be created in the utility file's CWD along with the bundled output.
+You'll need to run the utility with these input arguments:

+- `--input-dir`: the directory containing all of the loose FHIR profile validation resource JSONs.
+- `--output-dir`: the directory into which to output the bundle of profile validation resources.
+- `--generate_global_array`: optional boolean flag to indicate whether or not you'd like the utility to populate the `global` array in the `ImplementationGuide` resource containing references to all `StructureDefinition` resources in the inputs, which is [needed by the Google Cloud Healthcare API](https://cloud.google.com/healthcare-api/docs/how-tos/fhir-profiles#configure_your_implementation_guide).
+The default value is True.
+If you've already done this yourself, you can pass `--no-generate_global_array`.

 ### Feedback/contributions